MikeWooster/api-client/README.md

 ```

+## BaseClient Interface
+The `BaseClient` provides the following public interface:
+* `create(self, endpoint: str, data: dict)`

+   Delegate to POST method to send data and return response from endpoint.

+* `read(endpoint: str, params: OptionalDict = None)`

+   Delegate to GET method to get response from endpoint.

+* `replace(endpoint: str, data: dict, params: OptionalDict = None)`

+   Delegate to PUT method to send and overwrite data and return response from endpoint.

+* `update(endpoint: str, data: dict, params: OptionalDict = None)`

+   Delegate to PATCH method to send and update data and return response from endpoint

+* `delete(endpoint: str, params: OptionalDict = None)`

+   Delegate to DELETE method to remove resource located at endpoint.

+* `get_exception_map() -> dict`

+   If not overridden will use the default dictionary defined to map bad response
+   status codes into the relevant exceptions.
+Users can customize the exceptions
+   raised by overriding this method.

 ## Authentication Methods
 Authentication methods provide a way in which you can customize the
 client with various authentication schemes through dependency injection,